A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Time reversal analysis of the distortion matrix

-Despite this phase mismatch, the phase conjugate of \alex{$\mathbf{\hat{U}}^{(p)}_\textrm{out}$} can be used as a focusing law to compensate (at least partially) for phase distortions at the output.
-The resulting input vector,
+Despite this phase mismatch, the phase conjugate of {$\mathbf{\hat{U}}^{(p)}_\textrm{out}$} can be used as a focusing law to compensate (at least partially) for phase distortions at the output (Fig.~\ref{fig3}f). \all{Updated focused reflection matrices can indeed be obtained as follows:

-yields an image of the subsoil reflectivity. \alex{$\mathbf{\hat{V}}_\textrm{in}^{(1)}$ and $\mathbf{\hat{V}}_\textrm{in}^{(2)}$} are displayed in Figs.~\ref{fig5}e and f, respectively, at depth $z=3600$ m.
+New confocal images, $\mathcal{I}_p(\mathbf{r},z)=|R_p(\mathbf{r},\mathbf{r},z)|^2$, can be extracted from the diagonal of {$\mathbf{R}_p$} after output aberration compensation.} The result is displayed in Figs.~\ref{fig5}e and f at depth $z=3600$ m.
 The comparison with the initial confocal image (Fig.~\ref{fig2}c) illustrates the benefit of our matrix approach.
-While the original image displays a random speckle feature across the field-of-view, \alex{$\mathbf{\hat{V}}^{(1)}_\textrm{in}$} reveals a complex structure in the vicinity of the surface traces of the Clark Fault.
-On the contrary, the image \alex{$\mathbf{\hat{V}}^{(2)}_\textrm{in}$} spans along an oblique direction compared to the direction of the fault.
-While it shows a more diffuse image of the Clark Fault at the center of the field-of-view, \alex{$\mathbf{\hat{V}}^{(2)}_\textrm{in}$} reveals a strong scattering structure on the west of the fault.
-The difference between these images and the input eigenvectors \alex{$\mathbf{{V}}^{(p)}_\textrm{in}$} (Figs.~\ref{fig4}b and c) can be understood by expressing the coefficients of \alex{$\mathbf{\hat{V}}^{(p)}_\textrm{in}$} using Eqs.~\ref{isoplanatic}, \ref{Dth} and \ref{U1}:\alex{ } where \alex{$\delta H_\textrm{out}^{(p)}$} is the novel output PSF related to the residual phase transmittance \alex{$\delta {\tilde{H}}_\textrm{out}^{(p)}$} through a Fourier transform.
-While the input eigenvectors \alex{$\mathbf{V}_\textrm{in}^{(p)}$} display an incoherent image of the subsoil strongly hampered by input aberrations (Eq.~\ref{Vp}), the vectors \alex{$\mathbf{\hat{V}}_\textrm{in}^{(p)}$} yield a confocal image with an optimized focusing at the output.
-A gain in resolution and contrast is thus obtained and confirms our previous analysis.
+While the original image displays a random speckle feature across the field-of-view, \all{$\mathcal{I}_1$} reveals a complex structure in the vicinity of the surface traces of the Clark Fault.
+On the contrary, the image \all{$\mathcal{I}_1$} spans along an oblique direction compared to the direction of the fault.
+While it shows a more diffuse image of the Clark Fault at the center of the field-of-view, \all{$\mathcal{I}_2$} reveals a strong scattering structure on the west of the fault.